Third-pound burger: Marketing failure

 The A&W research firm organized focus groups.
 The results revealed that many participants mistakenly believed that one-third of a pound was smaller than one-fourth (quarter) of a pound.
 Focus group participants expressed confusion over the price, asking why they should pay the same amount for a "smaller" third-pound burger.

 This misunderstanding stemmed from consumers focusing on the numbers "3" and "4," leading them to conclude that one-third (1/3) was smaller than one-fourth (1/4), even though the opposite is true.

 A similar explanation appeared in The New York Times in 2014, citing the third-pound burger as one of the most vivid examples of consumer arithmetic failure.
 In taste tests, customers actually preferred A&W's burger to McDonald's, and it was less expensive.

 According to a CBC report, more than half of the people in a focus group about the burger said they didn't buy it because they thought they were getting less meat.

 Corporate response

 Despite the failure of the campaign, Taubman later reflected on the incident, stating that "Sometimes the messages we send to our customers through marketing and sales information are not as clear and compelling as we think they are."

-Legacy

-This marketing failure became a familiar example of how marketing messages can be misunderstood, and how consumer numeracy plays a role in decision-making.
-Some analysts suggested that better messaging might have salvaged the campaign.

-The story of the third-pound burger has been referenced in business literature, marketing case studies, and even in popular culture as an example of how numbers and fractions can be confusing for the average consumer.
-The A&W third-pound burger incident remains a significant lesson in the history of advertising, emphasizing the gap between consumer logic and numerical understanding.

-Later, A&W embraced the experience as part of its brand identity.
-The chain occasionally revisits the story in marketing material to engage with nostalgic customers and leverage the viral nature of the story in the digital age.
-The third-pound burger is now a featured part of A&W's history.